Table of Contents

 But the human brain has an amazing ability to repair and maintain itself even into old age.
 All we have to do is give it what it needs to survive and thrive.
 And worries about dementia or memory loss go away.

 In this post we’ll take a look at what can go wrong as your brain ages.
 And we’ll identify the nootropic supplements that can correct those problems.
 Before they cause any lasting damage.
-Our goal is to maintain full, or even optimized cognitive function until the very end.
+Our goal is to maintain full, or even optimized cognitive abilities until the very end.

 The Dementia Epidemic